apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**With Fed's rate cut at hand, debate swirls over how large a move**
+**Trump, Vance's Haitian smears "need to stop," Ohio Gov. DeWine says**

-You can read more about it [here](https://www.reuters.com/markets/rates-bonds/with-feds-rate-cut-hand-debate-swirls-over-how-big-move-2024-09-18/).
+You can read more about it [here](https://www.axios.com/2024/09/18/ohio-gov-dewine-haitian-migrants-springfield).

 ## Requirements
 - Python 3.8